What is a podcast:

-Clark Howard is popular consumer expert, teaching ways to “save more, spend less and avoid rip-offs.”
-He shares current “deals”, anything from cell phones, government bonds to contact lenses, highlights travel deals and all other money matters.
+Clark Howard is a popular consumer expert, teaching ways to “save more, spend less and avoid rip-offs.”
+He shares current “deals,” anything from cell phones, government bonds to contact lenses, highlights travel deals, and all other money matters.

 Doctor Farmacy Dr. Mark Hyman is leading a health revolution.
-If health and the latest of science of healthy eating is your interest, this is the podcast for you.
+If health and the latest science of healthy eating is your interest, this is the podcast for you.
 The discussions cover our broken food system and health care system.
-New episodes available on Wednesdays.
+New episodes are available on Wednesdays.

 Proof is a 2020 new podcast from America’s Test Kitchen, an extension of a popular PBS TV show.
 This podcast goes beyond recipes and cooking to investigate the foods and the whys and hows of cooking.
 New episodes air on Thursdays.

-Science of Happiness Offers proven strategies for a happier, more meaningful life, drawing on the science of compassion, gratitude, empathy and bridging differences that you can put into practice today.
-This was one of the most popular podcast of the last year.
+Science of Happiness Offers proven strategies for a happier, more meaningful life, drawing on the science of compassion, gratitude, empathy, and bridging differences that you can put into practice today.
+This was one of the most popular podcasts of the last year.